|

 Romance

-For Life
+For Life |

-research.
-25 romantic stories from favorite
+25 romantic stories from favorite authors: Robin

-authors: Robin Alexander, Lynn Ames, Bridget
+Alexander, Lynn Ames, Bridget Bufford, Carrie

-Bufford, Carrie Carr, Caro Clarke, Stella Duffy,
+Carr, Caro Clarke, Stella Duffy, Nann Dunne,

-Nann Dunne, Jane Fletcher, Vada Foster, Verda
+Jane Fletcher, Vada Foster, Verda Foster, Jennifer

-Foster, Jennifer Fulton, Gabrielle Goldsby,
+Fulton, Gabrielle Goldsby, Melissa Good, Lois

-Melissa Good, Lois C. Hart, Ellen Hawley, Karin
+C. Hart, Ellen Hawley, Karin Kallmaker, Lori

-Kallmaker, Lori L. Lake, Lee Lynch, Marianne
+L. Lake, Lee Lynch, Marianne K. Martin, Val

-K. Martin, Val McDermid, Radclyffe, Elizabeth
+McDermid, Radclyffe, Elizabeth Sims, Jean Stewart,

-Sims, Jean Stewart, Ida Swearingen, and Jane
+Ida Swearingen, and Jane Vollbrecht, with Foreword

-Vollbrecht, with Foreword by Kathy L. Smith.
+by Kathy L. Smith.

 2007